maruel/dlibox/go/setup/host/README.md

-# support
+# host

-This directory contains files meant to be run on a Raspberry Pi to configure it to run as a dlibox.
+This directory contains files meant to be run on a Raspberry Pi/Orange Pi/Pine64/etc to configure it to run as a dlibox.

 In an installation aborts midway, let's say due to network failure, you can resume by manually executing the steps in `finish_install.sh`